 Grade Point Average Requirements

 Students must achieve a 3.200 cumulative grade point average to graduate with a Core Honors and therefore with a Comprehensive Honors Degree.
-All Disciplinary Honors Programs require at least a 3.200 cumulative GPA at the time of entry, and at least a 3.200 major grade point average for graduation with Disciplinary Honors.
-If a Core Honors student drops below a 3.200 in any term during the sophomore or subsequent years, he or she is placed on Core Honors academic probation until the cumulative 3.200 is attained.
-Students must earn a grade of C or better in a course in order for it to count toward Core Honors and the Comprehensive Honors degree.
+All Disciplinary Honors programs require at least a 3.200 cumulative GPA at the time of entry, and at least a 3.200 major grade point average for graduation with Disciplinary Honors.
+If Core Honors students drop below a 3.200 in any term during the sophomore or subsequent years, they are placed on Core Honors academic probation until the cumulative 3.200 is attained.
+Students must earn a grade of C or better in a course in order for it to count toward the Core Honors and the Comprehensive Honors degrees.

-Up to two courses taken in a Marquette-approved study-abroad program may be counted toward Core Honors, at the discretion of the UHP Director.
+Up to two courses taken in an Honors-preferred, Marquette-approved, study-abroad program and one course taken in a non-Honors-preferred, Marquette-approved study-abroad program may be counted toward Core Honors, at the discretion of the UHP director.
+See the Honors website for the list of Honors-preferred study-abroad programs.

 HOPR 1953H.
 Honors Program First Year Seminar.
 1 cr. hr.

-The first-year seminars are intended to introduce Marquette Honors students to the university's top teachers and scholars through small seminars offering both classroom excitement and intellectual stimulation.
-These are one-credit, non-graded seminars that meet for 75 minutes once a week, and each section consists of no more than 10 students.
-The content of the individual seminars varies; our primary goal is to offer students the opportunity to pursue in some depth a specific intellectual topic in an academic setting that is fun, safe, and that encourages exploration and risk taking.
+Offers students the opportunity to pursue in some depth a specific intellectual topic in an academic setting that is fun, safe, and that encourages exploration and risk taking.
+The content of the individual seminars varies.
 S/U grade assessment.
 Prereq: Admission to Marquette University Honors Program.

 HOPR 2953H.
 Honors Program Second Year Seminar.
 2 cr. hrs.